-Equity Based Compensation allows Employees to share value creation and ownership of the business.
-This type of incentives may take many form ESOPs, RSU, SARs, Phantoms and ESPS.
+Equity Based Compensation allows employees to share value creation and ownership of the business.
+This type of incentives may take many forms such as: ESOPs, RSU, SARs, Phantoms and ESPS.

-Companies offer equity compensation or stock options to key employees as it creates a sense of ownership in the company and in that sense links the financial reward from their stock holding with the performance of the company.
+Companies offer equity based compensation or stock options to their key employees as it creates a sense of ownership of the company in the minds of the employees and in that sense, links the financial reward from their stock holding with the performance of the company.
 It helps in getting and retaining employees that are an asset to the company.

 It thus works as a –

 - Talent hunting tool

 - Wealth generating tool

 ESOP is an acronym for Employee Stock Option Plan which as the name suggests is the right (not an obligation) given to an employee to buy shares of the company at a price fixed on the date of grant.
 It is also called an equity compensation plan.
 It makes the employee a shareholder or owner in the company to the extent of the options held by them.

 Absolutely not.
 Equity based compensations (EC) are many, and it is up to the company to choose the right instruments that are the best in view of its strategic goals, objectives and constraints.

 Restricted Stock Units (RSU) are typically stock options granted at a deep discount to fair market price or at face value to the employee.